maxpowis/maxpowis.github.io/README.md

 This website was designed using a Jekyll theme from [Nathan Randecker](https://github.com/nrandecker/particle)

-Updated with latest dependencies in 2023 by [ax Powis](https://github.com/maxpowis/particle)
+Updated with latest dependencies in 2023 by [Max Powis](https://github.com/maxpowis/particle)